Jesper-Hustad/SimpleWallScript/README.md

 ## Getting Started
-0. Setup multiple Minecraft instances (see below)
+1. Setup multiple Minecraft instances (see below)
-1. Install Current Version of AutoHotKey here: https://www.autohotkey.com/
-2. Download the Script using the link above
+2. Download the script with link above and run the .exe
-3. Launch the script by double clicking the file
+3. On Windows Defender window click "more info" and "run anyway"

+## Instructions
-4. **Refresh** HotKey (Default is `CTRL + Y`) to start wall
+- **Reset** HotKey (Default is `CTRL + Y`) to start wall
-5. **Select** HotKey (Default is `CTRL + E`) while hovering mouse over Minecraft window to select it for speed-running.
+- **Select** HotKey (Default is `CTRL + E`) while hovering mouse over Minecraft window to select it for speed-running.
-6. **Refresh** at any time to go back to the wall
+- **Reset** at any time to go back to the wall

 ## Setting up multiple Minecraft instances
 This script assumes you have multiple instances of minecraft running using MultiMC or similar.
 Learn how to setup minecraft with MultiMC and speedrunning mods here: https://www.youtube.com/watch?v=VL8Syekw4Q0.
 After setting up MultiMC select an instance and click "Copy Instance" to create more.

+## What if i don't trust .exe file?
+You can also run the AutoHotKey script directly (used to make the exe).
+Install the [current version of AutoHotKey](https://www.autohotkey.com/) and open the `SimpleWallScript.ahk` file included in the release tab.

 ## Feedback wanted!
-Is there something you noticed is missing?
+Is there something you noticed is missing or experiencing a wierd bug?
 Is there an optimization or feature that you think should be implemented?
 [Create a new issue here on github](https://github.com/Jesper-Hustad/SimpleWallScript/issues/new/choose) and we will take your feedback.

-## Feedback
-Please give feedback on how you are experiencing the program and any bugs you encounter!
-Feel free to give ideas for new features you would like to see in future releases.

 ## Features
 - Make custom HotKeys for Select and Refresh